Beetles In NY, NJ, and CT - Facts, Identification, and Control

 Scientific Order: Coleoptera

-Size: Varies widely based on species.
+- Size: Varies widely based on species.
 The largest species can be over six inches long while the smallest species can be less than a millimeter long.
-The most common beetles in New York are the black carpet beetle, which are 2.8 to 5 mm long, and the confused flour beetle, which are about 3.5 mm long.
+The most common types of beetles in N.Y. are the black carpet beetle, which are 2.8 to 5 mm long, and the confused flour beetle, which are about 3.5 mm long.

 - Color: Different species of beetle may be vibrant, bright colors, or simple blacks or browns.
 Regardless of species, beetles tend to be shiny because of their hardened, thick forewings and shell-like wing covers.
-Common beetles in New York tend to be black, dark brown, or reddish-brown.
+Common beetles of New York tend to be black, dark brown, or reddish-brown.